King-s-Knowledge-Graph-Lab/OntoChat/assets/user_study/User_Needs_for_the_LLM_assisted_Task_Assisting_in_User_Story_Creation.md

 Please refine my response to ensure:

-1. The actions are clearly described and ontology-specific.
+1. The actions are clearly described, directly related to the use or development of the ontology-based system.
-2. The actions are actionable and presented as a logical sequence of steps related to ontology design, integration, or reasoning.
+2. List the actions as simple, practical steps needed to complete the target task or achieve the stated goal with the ontology-based system.
-3. Each step includes specific *[ONTOLOGY ENGINEERING METHODS]*, *[KNOWLEDGE REPRESENTATION TOOLS]*, or *[INFERENCE TECHNIQUES]* and is practical.
+3. Where possible, include specific *[ONTOLOGY ENGINEERING METHODS]*, *[KNOWLEDGE REPRESENTATION TOOLS]*, or *[INFERENCE TECHNIQUES]* that would be used in each step.
-4. Where relevant, incorporate *[INTERDISCIPLINARY INSIGHTS]* to describe the role of ontologies in broader knowledge management.
+4. If relevant, add *[INTERDISCIPLINARY INSIGHTS]* to show how ontologies support knowledge management in the broader context.
-5. Ensure the actions align logically with my expertise and ontology development goals.
+5. Make sure the actions fit logically with my background and the purpose of the ontology-based system.
-6. The language is *[CONCISE & PRECISE / CREATIVE & DETAILED]*.
+6. Use *[CONCISE & PRECISE / CREATIVE & DETAILED]* language as needed.
-7. The final answer is structured as *[BULLET POINTS / A DETAILED PARAGRAPH / TAXONOMY-LIKE HIERARCHY]*.
+7. Structure the answer as *[BULLET POINTS / A DETAILED PARAGRAPH / TAXONOMY-LIKE HIERARCHY]*.
 ```

 ## **Keyword Refinement**